Ktor 3.0.1 Help

 Within the function block, you define the handler for the specified path.
 The following functions and properties are available within the block:

-• Use the incoming and outgoing properties to access the channels for receiving and sending WebSocket frames.
+Use the outgoing property to access the channels for sending WebSocket frames.
 A frame is represented by the Frame class.

-• Frame.Binary is a binary frame.
-For this type, you can read its content using Frame.Binary.readBytes().
+• Frame.Binary represents a binary frame.
+Use Frame.Binary.readBytes() to read its content.

-• Frame.Close is a closing frame.
-You can call Frame.Close.readReason() to get a close reason for the current session.
+• Frame.Close represents a closing frame.
+Use Frame.Close.readReason() to get the reason for the session's closure.

 Example